FlorFleitas/FlorFleitas/README.md

 </div>

 ## About me :mortar_board:
-I am a student, currently studying at Soy Henry Academy.
-I live in Uruguay and I'm a Full Stack Web Developer!
+I am a Full Stack Web Developer graduated from Soy Henry Academy.
+I'm currently living in Uruguay!
 I enjoy learning new things and overcoming myself in the face of every challenge that arises. 🧠

 ## What I know :computer: